Pooch Café

-Pooch Café is a Canadian-American gag-a-day comic strip written and illustrated by Paul Gilligan.
+Pooch Café is a Canadian gag-a-day comic strip written and illustrated by Paul Gilligan.
 It was also made into a series of online shorts with RingTales.

 Gilligan is also the writer for the comic Poptropica, which debuted on June 9, 2014, ended its run on November 11, 2015, and is based on the video game of the same name.

 Overview

 Pooch Café follows a self-serving, paranoid dog named Poncho and his life with his master Chazz, Chazz's cat-loving wife Carmen, Carmen's pet cats, and a zen goldfish named "Fish".
 A great deal of the strip focuses on Poncho's adventures with his fellow dogs: Boomer, Hudson, Droolia, Gus, Beaumont (or "Bobo", the owner of the titular cafe), and Poo Poo.
 Other semi-recurring characters are Tito (the garbage man), Sheldon (a pigeon with a pork pie hat), and Margo (the dog-walker).
 The strip takes its name from the cafe where Poncho and his friends gather to compare notes (and complain) about life among the humans.

 The universe of the comic strip is one in which dogs are recognizably canine in some of their behavior but with many anthropomorphic traits.
 For example, Chazz, Carmen, and other human characters are able to talk not just to Poncho but to Poncho's dog friends as well, all seeming to speak the same language.
 The dogs however are rarely able to communicate with cats - who speak only cat—and therefore the cats are rarely seen speaking.
 Fish for some reason is able to speak all languages.
 There has been one instance of Carmen seemingly being unable to understand Poncho and referring to what he is saying as simply barking.